War Related Illness and Injury Study Center

 News and Announcements

-WRIISC celebrates the passage of The Sergeant First Class (SFC) Heath Robinson Honoring our Promise to Address Comprehensive Toxics (PACT) Act of 2022!.
+WRIISC celebrates the passage of The Sergeant First Class (SFC) Heath Robinson Honoring our Promise to Address Comprehensive Toxics (PACT) Act of 2022.
 This Act includes several provisions designed to address the military environmental exposure concerns of Veterans.
-WRIISC continues to provide education, research, and clinical services to ensure that VA provides the best system of care to serve our Veterans with exposure concerns.
-We will be actively supporting implementation of this legislation.
-For more information about PACT provisions that affect benefits, please see www.va.gov/PACT
+WRIISC is actively supporting implementation of this legislation.
+For more information about the PACT Act, see www.va.gov/PACT

 Telehealth Classes for Veterans

-- Join iRest Yoga Nidra Meditation Phone-Based Classes Hosted by DC and CA WRIISC Facilitators
+Join iRest Yoga Nidra Meditation Phone-Based Classes Hosted by DC and CA WRIISC

 - Check out latest WRIISC Podcasts

-- Check out the newly created VA and American College of Preventative Medicine (ACPM) Exposure Education Certification Program for Providers
+- Check out the VA and American College of Preventative Medicine (ACPM) Exposure Education Certification Program for Providers

 - Check out Provider On-Demand Training on Deployment Health